spacecloud-io/space-learn/content/Frontend Course/react-basics/securing-the-app.md

 _A user can create, read, update or delete a todo only if the `userId` of the todo is equal to the `id` present in the token claims of the JWT token_.

-Pretty straigh forward right?
+Pretty straight forward right?

 The security rules, which you've heard me mention quite a few times helps us do exactly that.
 Remember the JWT Token we had set in `api.setToken()`?
 It's claims are available to us in the security rules.
 Along with the JWT claims, even the request is available to us in the security rules.

-In a nutshel the following variables are available in the security rules:
+In a nutshell the following variables are available in the security rules:

 - **auth:** The claims present in the JWT token.
 If you are using in-built user management service of Space Cloud, then the `auth` has `id`, `name` and `role` of the user.
 While making a custom service, you are free to choose the claims which go inside the JWT token and thus available in the `auth` variable.
 - **find:** Present when a where clause is supplied by the `where` method in client libraries (Follows the MongoDB query syntax).